giantryansaul/easy_blog_django/README.md

 I intend to add features as they are needed on my own blogs or by popular request.

-  - User comments on posts
+  - User comments on posts.
-  - Sample dataset for new blogs
+  - Sample dataset for new blogs.
-  - Heroku deployment
+  - Heroku deployment.
-  - EC2 deployment
+  - EC2 deployment.
-  - Docker deployment
+  - Docker deploymen.t
-  - Unit tests (I know, I know, I should have created them before anything else, but this is my first project, so please be kind).
+  - More unit tests (I know, I know, I should have created them before anything else, but this is my first project, so please be kind).

 ### Version

-0.1.0
+0.2.0

 ### Tech used